fanghenshaometeor/ood-kernel-pca/README.md

 Prepare in-distribution and out-distribution data sets following the instructions in the [KNN repo](https://github.com/deeplearning-wisc/knn-ood).
 Then, modify the data paths in `utils_ood.py` as yours.

-Download the model checkpoints released by the [KNN repo](https://github.com/deeplearning-wisc/knn-ood) and put them as
+Only for experiments on CIFAR10 and ImageNet of supervised contrastive learning, download the model checkpoints released by the [KNN repo](https://github.com/deeplearning-wisc/knn-ood) and put them as
 ```
 ood-kernel-pca
 ├── model